ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 ### Prerequisites

-To be able to contribute to osu!Wiki you must :
+To be able to contribute to osu!Wiki you must have the following :

-- Have Basic Knowledge in VCS (Version Control System), Particularly Git.
+- Basic Knowledge in VCS (Version Control System), Particularly Git.
+- a Github Account
-- A Markdown Editor.
+- a Markdown Editor.
 We either use [Visual Studio Code](https://code.visualstudio.com) or [Atom](https://atom.io).
-- A Markdown Previewer with **GFM** Support (Github-Flavoured Markdown).
+- a Markdown Previewer with **GFM** Support (Github-Flavoured Markdown).
 We use [Shiba](https://github.com/rhysd/Shiba) or Atom and Visual Studio Code's Built In Markdown Previewers.

+### Making your own fork